lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/contrib/contrib_guide.md

 #### Preview Using mkdocs

 Invoke`mkdocs serve`to build and preview the documentation.
-The documentation is automatically rerendered and reloaded if the system detects updates (great!).
+The documentation is automatically re-rendered and reloaded if the system detects updates (great!).
 By default, the builtin web server hosts the documentation at `http://127.0.0.1:8000`.

 ```Bash